cheetohVT/Autopilot-HAADDJRushJob/README.md

 Additional thoughts

-If the ADConnect server is in a different site than where the userCertificate change occurred, enable change notify for the IP Site connect between the AD Sites.
+If the ADConnect server is in a different site than where the userCertificate change occurred, enable change notify for the site connector between the AD Sites.

-This solution results in quick Hybrid-joined Computer object creation in AAD, saving time during AUtopilot deployments.
+This solution results in quick Hybrid-joined Computer object creation in AAD, saving time during Autopilot deployments.